 The Tenth Schedule focuses on the disqualification of errant legislators.
 The mention of political parties under this law is in the specific context of ascertaining the membership of a legislator whose disqualification is sought.
 The law is meant to regulate the behaviour of legislators (and prevent an unprincipled change of party loyalty), and not that of political parties.
 More importantly, the anti-defection law marks a shift from the candidate-centred approach of Westminster-style parliamentary democracy under the Constitution to a party-centred approach to electoral democracy.
-This party-centred approach has tied legislators to their party loyalties, and power has been shifted from the individual legislator to the leadership of political parties.
-While balancing the need to duly implement the Tenth Schedule with the freedom of speech of elected legislators, courts in India have given practical effect to this shift.
+This party-centred approach has tied legislators to their party loyalties, the need to duly implement the Tenth Schedule with the freedom of speech of elected legislators, courts in India have given practical effect to this shift.
 For instance, in Narsinghrao Gurunath Patil v.
 Arun Gujarathi, Speaker, the Bombay High Court pointed out that a member's freedom of speech is not an absolute freedom.
-Commenting on the exalted status of the party, the High Court held that members owe their presence in the legislative House to the political party to which they belong, and for a member to vote against the party suggests a "degree of unreliability" and "disloyalty".
+To Commenting on the exalted status of the party, the High Court held that members owe their presence in the legislative House to the political party to which they belong, and for a member to vote against the party suggests a "degree of unreliability" and "disloyalty".
 To round off its comments, the Bombay High Court noted that "To join with others in abstaining or voting for other side smacks of conspiracy.
-For legislator whose party is in the Government, to vote against the government is to vote against the party."
+For legislator whose party is in the Government, to vote against the Government is to vote against the party; to rebel against the Government is to leave the party."
+The legislator is repetited.